Contractibility of spaces of positive scalar curvature metrics with symmetry: Introduction

 Under symmetry assumptions, the situation can change drastically: positive scalar curvature metrics always exist under certain assumptions on the group action, by the work of Lawson and Yau \cite{LY74}*{Main Theorem} and by Wiemeler \cite{MW16}*{Theorem~1.1}.
 In the present work we show that under Wiemeler's assumptions the space of all such metrics is contractible.

-The existence question of $S^1$-invariant metrics of positive scalar curvature has furthermore been studied by B\'erard-Bergery, Hanke, and Lott in \cites{BB, Lott99, Hanke08}, amongst others.
-For example, by B\'erard-Bergery's Theorem~C in \cite{BB}, a closed free $S^1$-manifold $M$ admits an $S^1$-invariant metric of positive scalar curvature, if and only if the orbit space $M/S^1$ admits a metric of positive scalar curvature.
+The existence question of $S^1$-invariant metrics of positive scalar curvature has furthermore been studied by B\'erard-Bergery, Hanke, and Lott in \cites{BB, Lott99, Hanke08}, among others.
+For example, by B\'erard-Bergery's Theorem~C in \cite{BB}, a closed free $S^1$-manifold $M$ admits an $S^1$-invariant metric of positive scalar curvature if and only if the orbit space $M/S^1$ admits a metric of positive scalar curvature.
 This can be used to construct closed free $S^1$-manifolds admitting metrics of positive scalar curvature, but no $S^1$-invariant such metrics, see \cite{BB}*{Example 9.2}.

-In general, the codimension of any fixed-point component in an $S^1$-manifold is even because $S^1$ acts on the normal bundle without trivial summands.
+In general, the codimension of any fixed-point component in an $S^1$-mani\-fold is even because $S^1$ acts on the normal bundle without trivial summands.
 Examples of $S^1$-manifolds with fixed-point components of codimension $4k$, $k \geq 1$, and not admitting $S^1$-invariant metrics of positive scalar curvature can be constructed using Lott's Theorem~5 in \cite{Lott99}.

 Let $\Gamma$ be a compact, possibly non-connected Lie group acting smoothly on $M$.
 We denote by $\mathscr{R}^\Gamma_{>0}(M)$ the space of $\Gamma$-invariant Riemannian metrics of positive scalar curvature on $M$, equipped with the $C^{\infty}$-topology.